MikeSoughton/DarkMatterML/README.md

 References, funding and additional info ...

 This project was made possible through funding from the Royal Society-SERB Newton International Fellowship (to C.K.K.) and the Science Technology and Facilities Council (STFC) under grant number (to V.S. and M.S.).

+## Running the code
+The logistic regression and DNN using kinematic features we ran from the command line so we do not provide instructions here, but if you are interested you can follow the instructions in `hepML-master` which utilise the package [hepML](https://github.com/aelwood/hepML).

+When running the DNN or CNN using 2D histograms there are a couple of options.

 **Bold**